-- (i) Obtaining support for his candidature by the following means, namely:- - (a) offering illegal gratification to, or - (b) applying pressure on, or - (c) blackmailing, or threatening to blackmail any person connected with the conduct of the examination, or - (ii) impersonating, or - (iii) procuring impersonation by any person, or - (iv) submitting fabricated documents or documents which have been tampered with, or - (v) making statements which are incorrect or false or suppressing material information, or - (vi) resorting to the following means in connection with his/her candidature for the examination, namely - (a) obtaining copy of question paper through improper means, - (b) finding out the particulars of the persons connected with secret work relating to the examination. - (c) influencing the examiners, or - (vii) using unfair means during the examination, or - (viii) writing obscene matter or drawing obscene sketches in the scripts, or - (ix) misbehaving in the examination hall including tearing of the scripts, provoking fellow examinees to boycott examination, creating a disorderly scene and the like, or - (x) harassing or doing bodily harm to the staff employed by the Commission for the conduct of their examinations, or - (xi) being in possession of or using any mobile phone (even in switched off mode), pager or any electronic equipment or programmable device or storage media like pen drive, smart watches etc. or camera or blue tooth devices or any other equipment or related accessories either in working or switched off mode capable of being used as a communication device during the examination; or - (xii) violating any of the instructions issued to candidates along with their admission certificates permitting them to take the examination, or - (xiii) attempting to commit or as the case may be abetting the commission of all or any of the acts specified in the foregoing clauses; may in addition to rendering himself/ herself liable to criminal prosecution, be liable - (a) to be disqualified by the Commission from the examination for which he/she is a candidate and/or - (b) to be debarred either permanently or for a specified period - (i) by the Commission from any examination or selection held by them; - (ii) by the Central Government from any employment under them; and - (c) service under Government to if he/she is already in disciplinary action under the appropriate rules.
+- (i) Obtaining support for his candidature by the following means, namely:- - (a) offering illegal gratification to, or - (b) applying pressure on, or - (c) blackmailing, or threatening to blackmail any person connected with the conduct of the examination, or - (ii) impersonating, or - (iii) procuring impersonation by any person, or - (iv) submitting fabricated documents or documents which have been tampered with, or - (v) making statements which are incorrect or false or suppressing material information, or - (vi) uploading irrelevant photos in the application form in place of actual photo/signature, or - (vii) resorting to the following means in connection with his /her candidature for the examination, namely - a) obtaining copy of question paper through improper means, - b) finding out the particulars of the persons connected with secret work relating to the examination, - c) influencing the examiners, or - (viii) being in possession of or using unfair means during the examination; or - (ix) writing obscene matters, drawing obscene sketches or writing irrelevant matter in the scripts; or - (x) misbehaving in the examination hall including tearing of the scripts, provoking fellow examinees to boycott examination, creating a disorderly scene and the like, or - (xi) harassing or doing bodily harm to the staff employed by the Commission for the conduct of their examinations, or (xii) being in possession of or using any mobile phone (even in switched off mode), pager or any electronic equipment or programmable device or storage media like pen drive, smart watches etc. or camera or blue tooth devices or any other equipment or related accessories either in working or switched off mode capable of being used as a communication device during the examination; or - (xiii) violating any of the instructions issued to candidates along with their admission certificates permitting them to take the examination, or - (xiv) attempting to commit or as the case may be abetting the commission of all or any of the acts specified in the foregoing clauses; may in addition to rendering himself/ herself liable to criminal prosecution, be liable - (a) to and shall be disqualified by the Commission from the examination for which he/she is a candidate and/or - (b) shall be liable to be debarred either permanently or for a specified period - (i) by the Commission from any examination or selection held by them; - (ii) by the Central Government from any employment under them; and - (c) service under Government to if he/she is already in disciplinary action under the appropriate rules.